 In terms of Douglass’s relevance to the current day, he hits on themes of isolationism quite well: “No nation can shut itself up from the surrounding world.”
 But he also gives hope, saying, “I do not despair of this country…the day will come when feuds will end, and foes will change to faithful friend.”
 So don’t despair!
 Come together, share in community and humanity, and create a beloved community.

 Lynn Smith is the President of Frederick Douglass Neighborhood Association in Brockton and a Brockton Historical Society volunteer.
-The Brockton public reading of “What to the Slave is the Fourth of July?” will take place July 1 at 4 PM.
 Email email@example.com or visit douglassbrockton.org for more information.